“Grandmother’s Footsteps”

 The editors, formerly members of the Collaborative Research Centre 389 Arid Climate, Adaptation and Cultural Innovation in Africa (1995–2007), University of Cologne/Germany, have combined their linguistic and historical insights to link language in context, strategies of story-telling and the relationships between oral tradition and the past.

-Following the links below you will find further studies on the (pre)colonial history of Angola and Namibia:
+Under these links you will find publications by the authors and further studies of the (pre)colonial history of Angola and Namibia:

 Accompanying material: